taotriad/BabySomnia/Video_guide.md

 All members have made at least one solo, published on Dreamcatcher's album Apocalypse: Save Us.
 SuA, Siyeon, Handong, and Dami have separate solo releases.

-*Note:* since Siyeon and Dami have published quite a lot more solo releases than the rest of the members I only included a representative subset.
+*Note:* since Siyeon and Dami have published quite a lot more solo releases than the rest of the members this list only includes a representative subset.

 ### Music videos

-* [JiU: Cherry--Real Miracle](https://www.youtube.com/watch?v=2L0q-nWS1xA) *(Warning: cuteness overload.
+* [JiU: Cherry—Real Miracle](https://www.youtube.com/watch?v=2L0q-nWS1xA) *(Warning: cuteness overload.
 JiU's love song to her dog)*
 * [SuA: Still with You](https://www.youtube.com/watch?v=pAn5MLPVa20) *(O.S.T. for the K-drama Café Minamdang)*
 * **[4]** [SuA: No Dot](https://www.youtube.com/watch?v=oxPyRRKEtHI)
 * [SuA: Feel Alive](https://www.youtube.com/watch?v=QZtMAXFSlZ0)